jacobwilliams/LSQR/README.md

   To generate the documentation using [ford](https://github.com/Fortran-FOSS-Programmers/ford), run: ```FoBis.py rule --execute makedoc -f lsqr.fobis```

+### Documentation

+The latest API documentation can be found [here](http://jacobwilliams.github.io/LSQR/).
+This was generated from the source code using [FORD](https://github.com/Fortran-FOSS-Programmers/ford).

 ### License

 The lsqr source code and related files and documentation are distributed under a permissive free software [license](https://github.com/jacobwilliams/LSQR/blob/master/LICENSE.txt) (BSD-style).